Prospect Tower Apartments

 No analysis available

-I searched for surfboard storage, board storage, surf storage, and bike-and-surfboard storage, but found nothing.
-The remarks mention general storage lockers and storage areas only.
+I searched for surfboard storage, board storage, surf storage, and bike-and-surfboard storage and found nothing.
+The remarks do mention general storage lockers and storage units, but not surfboard-specific storage.

 No analysis available